Rohit-Shukla/PDF-Chatbot/README.md

 # PDF-Chatbot
-PDF Q&A chatbot using LangChain and Gemini Pro
+PDF Q&amp;A chatbot using LangChain and Gemini Pro

 # LangChain:
 LangChain is a orchestration framework for LLMs.
 It give us whole flexibility to use LLMs and utilize its intelligence as per our usecase.